stylesuxx/generator-react-webpack-redux/README.md

 ## Planned Features and updates
 There are currently some features missing from the generator.
 These will be available in a later version:

-- [ ] Creation of Unittests for Actions
+- [ ] Hot reload after editing reducers
 - [ ] Creation of Containers

 ## Installation